pkallberg/help.nitrous.io/_posts/2013-08-02-amazon-rds.md

 ---

 With [Amazon RDS](http://aws.amazon.com/rds/) you can quickly and easily provision and maintain a MySQL, Oracle, or Microsoft SQL Server instance in the cloud.

 ### Prerequisites

-*A Nitrous Box within the same region as the database you will create.
-This is chosen when you first provision a Nitrous box.
+* A Nitrous Box within the same region as the database you will create.
+View the [Regions Settings](/faq-aws-region-settings/) guide for more information on this.
-*You will need to first sign up with [Amazon Web Services](http://aws.amazon.com/).
+* You will need to first sign up with [Amazon Web Services](http://aws.amazon.com/).

 ### Adding a Security Group with Amazon RDS